Program Highlights & Benefits

 How You Learn

 Students coming to this program may be working full-time in schools or another career, so we understand that our program must be both high-quality as well as flexible.
 Because highly experienced faculty deliver courses in the MAT in Elementary Education synchronously and asynchronously online, students will be a part of an educational program tailored to meet their personal and professional needs.
-We employ a cohort model with Fall and Spring semester courses meeting for 16 weeks every other week on Saturdays, with independent online coursework in the off weeks.
+We employ a cohort model with Summer and Fall semester courses meeting for 16 weeks every other week on Saturdays, with independent online coursework in the off weeks.
 In the Summer semester, courses will meet each Saturday for 8 weeks.
 Field experiences will be offered in localities where students live.
-The MAT in Elementary Education requires 48 credit hours.
+The MAT in Elementary Education requires 48 credit hours.*

 Students must report a minimum GPA of 3.0 on a 4.0 scale.
 Applicants with a GPA lower than 3.0 or an identified writing deficiency may be considered for provisional admission.
 Provisionally admitted students may be required to take one or more writing classes prior to or during the first semester.
 Decisions about additional admission requirements are determined by the University Graduate Council after a complete review of all materials presented by the applicant.